National People's Congress: China leadership gathers amid economic woes, Ukraine war | DW | 04.03.2022

 Besides discussing the turmoil resulting from Russia's invasion of Ukraine, Chinese lawmakers will release the country's latest economic goals and fiscal spending plans.

-The NPC is the biggest event on China's political calendar before a twice-a-decade party congress later this year
+The NPC is the biggest event on China's political calendar prior to the twice-a-decade party congress scheduled for later this year

 The annual meeting of China's rubber-stamp parliament will kick off this Saturday, bringing together around 3,000 members of the National People's Congress (NPC) to discuss important issues such as setting GDP targets and laying out the economic blueprint for the coming year, while celebrating the government's achievements over the past year.